-Year Credit 3 Grade 12 3 periods per day
+Year Credit 3 Grade 12 Est. Fee

-Est. Fee \$56 Tech Prep Program
+3 periods pe Tech Prep Pre

-Prerequisite: Construction Technology I
+Prerequisite:

-84903 CONSTRUCTION II: CARPENTRY & MASONRY
+84903 CONSTRUCTION II: Carpentry & Masonry

 This course will introduce to students the materials, methods, and equipment used in carpentry and masonry.
 Students will organize a project work sequence by interpreting plans and diagrams within a construction drawing set.
 They will layout and install basic wall, floor and roof applications.
 Students will perform introductory concrete applications including formwork, reinforcement, mixing, and finishing.
 Current advancements in technology, safety, applicable code requirements and correct practices are learned.